 Moses Duckrell has described signing for Scottish Championship side Livingston as “a dream come true”.

 His move north of the border comes almost exactly 12 months after being released by Barnet at the conclusion of his apprenticeship.
-The pacey winger though did not give up hope of a career in the game and has has just returned from Sweden, where he has been on LFE’s player placement programme at BK Sport.
+The pacey winger though did not give up hope of a career in the game and has just returned from Sweden, where he has been on LFE’s player placement programme at BK Sport.

 He impressed manager Mark Burchill while on trial and caught the eye in a 1-0 friendly defeat by Real Sociedad.